 After my operation, my quality of life improved exponentially.
 I was told I would need follow-up surgery to remove the traces of endometriosis on my right side; however, this would be an elective surgery.
 While I can't speak highly enough of the hospital staff that I encountered (surgeons, nurses and all staff alike), I could already see myself slipping down their list of priorities once I was not in immediate need of attention.

 In May 2018, I received a call to say that I would be called for my surgery soon.
 As a result of a clerical error I was not taken off the wait list, demonstrating that if I had not been admitted through A&E I would've been waiting at least a year for my surgery – therefore jeopardizing my physical health, mental health and fertility.

-I am fortunate in that I was diagnosed extremely quickly in comparison to other women who suffer with the condition, and at the age of 23, which allowed me to undertake hormone treatment to try to suppress my endometriosis and preserve my fertility.
+I am fortunate in that I was diagnosed extremely quickly in comparison to other women who suffer with the condition, and at the age of 23, which allowed me to undertake hormone treatment to try to suppress my endometriosis symptoms and preserve my fertility.
 A family friend of mine who also suffers with endometriosis encouraged me to get an AMH test to check my ovarian reserve as it was likely damaged from the heat of the surgical tools during my operation, and that I may need to consider freezing my eggs if my egg count is low – something that was not mentioned to me by any of medical practitioners.